sciZer0/7/v/README.md

 <h1 align="center">MEET</h1>
 <p align="center">
-THE 1ST TRULY-DECENTRALIZED BLOCKCHAIN<br>
+THE 1ST TRULY-DECENTRALIZED EFFICIENT BLOCKCHAIN<br>
-which is extremely hard to surpass/improve in terms<br>
-of user experience and opportunities for developers<br>
 </p>
+<p>&nbsp</p>

+This is really the first blockchain which is extremely hard to surpass/improve in terms of maximization of decentralization, efficiency and opportunities for developers.